Last week you noticed your teeth were a little more sensitive than usual.

 Social Security set up direct billing with thousands of dental clinics in Thailand.

-If you get dental work done at these clinics, you don’t need to pay anything up front as long as the price is under the coverage limit that we mention above.
+If you get dental work done at these clinics, you don’t need to pay anything upfront as long as the price is under the coverage limit that we mentioned above.

 “สถานพยาบาลแห่งนี้ให้บริการผู้ประกันตนกรณีทันตกรรม ทำฟัน ไม่ต้องสำรองจ่าย”